konnektiv/shortcodes-ultimate/readme.txt

 - Fixed inaccessible fields in media modal (while inserting Gallery/Slider/Carousel shortcodes)
 - Fixed close icon class name in the presets menu
 - Fixed issue with unwanted content inside single shortcodes
+- Fixed warning when non-numeric value is used for the button size attribute

 = 5.2.0 =